qdrant/n8n-nodes-qdrant/README.md

 To use this node, you need to set up Qdrant credentials:

-The credentials include:

-- URL: The endpoint URL of your Qdrant instance
+- URL: The REST URL of your Qdrant instance
 - API Key (optional): Your Qdrant API key if authentication is enabled

 ## Compatibility